vvrahul11/blog_posts_code/README.md

 | ------------- |:-------------:| :-----:|
 | How to build a positive organizational company culture for AI service companies? | [link](https://biolactosil.medium.com/how-to-build-a-positive-organizational-company-culture-for-ai-service-companies-ceace7d28da7) |
 | Developing an awesome personality | [link](https://biolactosil.medium.com/developing-an-awesome-personality-de0dcd813fa) |

+# Thank you
+My inspiration to write blogs started by following the blog posts of Khuyen Tran.
+Thank you for your work and the posts.